g0dEngineer/Cryptosynth/README.md

 2. Check utils.py file to see if value in tempdir has changed to your value from Part B/4b.

 3. Using Winrar, create plugin by simply zipping all of the repository files, such that a folder exists inside the zip, with the repository files.
 This zip file is what comprises the plugin.
+This can easily be acheived properly, by zimply zipping the folder you got from step (1) in [Part A of the Installation section](https://github.com/g0dEngineer/Cryptosynth/blob/main/README.md#part-a---3d-program-and-cryptosynth-assets-setup).

 ![image](https://user-images.githubusercontent.com/82050128/113756642-3cf8b780-96d7-11eb-9c29-176e7884cc36.png)